-You might have instructions not to do any strenuous exercise for 24 hours before the scan.
+You might have instructions not to do any strenuous exercise for between 12 and 24 hours before the scan.

 Some people feel claustrophobic when they‘re having a scan.
 Contact the department staff before your test if you’re likely to feel like this.
 They can take extra care to make sure you’re comfortable and that you understand what’s going on.
 Your doctor can arrange to give you medicine to help you relax, if needed.

 At the hospital

 Your radiographer might ask you to change into a hospital gown.
 You have to remove any jewellery and other metal objects such as hair clips, coins, belts and a wired bra.
 Metal interferes with the images created by the scanner.

 You have an injection of radiotracer about an hour before the scan.
 You have the injection through a small plastic tube in your arm (cannula).
 It's only a small amount of radiation.

 You need to rest and avoid moving too much during this hour.
 This allows the radiotracer to spread through your body and into your tissues.

 The radiotracer is a radioactive sugar.
 The one commonly used is called FDG (fluorodeoxyglucose).
 Cancer cells are very active when they are growing and reproducing in a specific area.
 They need energy to grow.
 So, active cancer cells take up the FDG which then shows up brighter on the scan.

 Your radiographer takes you into the scanning room.
 The PET machine is large and shaped like a doughnut.

 You have most scans lying down on the machine couch on your back.